Pradip-Kathiriya/Implementation-of-A_Star-Algorithm-For-Path-Planning-in-2D-Obstacle-Space/ReadMe.txt

 #######################

 1. Unzip the folder and save it into your local device

 2. Run pradip.py file

-3. It will ask user to input following data in the terminal
+3. It will ask user to input following data in the terminal:

-   1. Start x and y position
+   1. Robot radius: input the radius of the robot

-   2. Start orientation of robot: Input digit between 0 and 11 (including 0 and 11). orientation will be equal to digit*30 degree.
+   2. Clearance : input the clearance between obstacle and robot

-   3. Goal x and y position
+   3. Start x and y position

    4. Start orientation of robot: Input digit between 0 and 11 (including 0 and 11). orientation will be equal to digit*30 degree.

-   5. Robot radius: input the radius of the robot
+   5. Goal x and y position

-   6. Clearance : input the clearance between obstacle and robot
+   6. Goal orientation of robot: Input digit between 0 and 11 (including 0 and 11). orientation will be equal to digit*30 degree.

    7. Step size (0<=step<=10): size of step movement.
 Add large number(ideally 10).
 Smaller number slows down program.

 4. Once you enter the data, the output will be animation showing exploration of the map to find goal node and optimal path to reach to goal.

 5. Finding path takes less than 45 seconds for the largest distance.

 6. Plotting of path can vary from 2-3minutes.

 ##################################